4

 Liberty Feedback Process

 An important part of continuous quality improvement (CQI) is eliciting and responding to feedback from a variety of stakeholders.
-As a part of our commitment to CQI, Liberty initiated a new feedback process.
-Stakeholders are encouraged to deliver feedback directly to those it relates to; however, when a more formal process is needed, you can complete the Liberty Nebraska Feedback Survey.
-This information is collected daily and responded to promptly by Liberty Management.
-For assistance with this process call (402) 500-6525.
-You can also send us an email at Nebraska.Quality.Help@LibertyHealth.com.
+Stakeholders are encouraged to deliver feedback directly to those it relates to; however, when a more formal process is needed, you can contact Liberty.
+For assistance call (402) 500-6525.
+You can also send an email to Nebraska.Quality.Help@LibertyHealth.com.